temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 1. Two [Activities](https://docs.temporal.io/activities): Activities are functions called by Workflows, and they contain any logic that might fail or behave differently at different times.
 The first Activity will get your IP address, and the second Activity will use that IP address to get your location.

 1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application.
 Your Workflow will execute both Activities you define.
 It will call the first Activity to fetch the IP address, and then use the result of that Activity to call the next Activity to find your location.
-2. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and executes the code piece by piece.
+2. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
-3. A client program: Youll need to start your Worfklow.
-In this tutorial you'll create a small program using the Temporal Client to start the Workflow.
+3. A client program: You'll need to start your Worfklow.
+In this tutorial you'll create a small program using the [Temporal Client](https://docs.temporal.io/encyclopedia/temporal-sdks#temporal-client) to start the Workflow.

 You'll also write tests to ensure your Workflow executes successfully.